29. Spacecraft (and 5 more)

 Deep Space 1"Deep Space 1" was successfully launched 24 October 1998, but the initial 17-hour test of its ion engine on November 10 ended prematurely after 4.5 minutes, which was tentatively blamed on a small short circuit of the accelerating grids, caused by a tiny piece of loose metal.
 Operators kept trying to restart the engine, hoping to evaporate the offending piece, and apparently that did the job, because some weeks later the engine restarted.
 The ion rocket has operated satisfactorily after that.

-On 28 July the spacecraft flew by asteroid Braille, passing at a distance of about 26 km and performing observations.
+The spacecraft flew by asteroid Braille, passing at a distance of about 26 km and performing observations.
 It continued to Comet 19P/Borrelly, observing its properties and its interaction with the solar wind.
 For more, see here.

 Questions from Users: Can the plasma that fills space help spaceflight?